 The Department of Health and Human Services projected that enrollment in Medicare Advantage plans is expected to increase for the fourth straight year in 2014.
 Since the passage of the Affordable Care Act in 2010, average Medicare Advantage premiums have fallen by 9.8 percent.
 For 2014 the average Medicare Advantage premium is expected to increase just $1.64 from last year, to $32.60.
 For comparison the average monthly premium for a basic prescription drug plan (Medicare part D) in 2014 is projected to be $31.
 This is slightly higher than the average Medicare part D monthly premiums of $30 projected for 2011, 2012, and 2013.6

-Over half of Medicare Advantage enrollees are enrolled in plans with CMS quality ratings of four or more stars on a scale from 1 to 5 (with 5 being the best).7 A HealthPocket study of 2014 Medicare Advantage plans found that plans rated at least 4 stars are available to residents in over half of U.S. counties.
+Over half of Medicare Advantage enrollees are enrolled in plans with CMS quality ratings of four or more stars on a scale from 1 to 5 (with a CMS rating of 5 being the best/highest rating).7 A HealthPocket study of 2014 Medicare Advantage plans found that plans rated at least 4 stars are available to residents in over half of U.S. counties.
 Another HealthPocket study found that 38% of star-rated 2014 Medicare Advantage plans had at least 4 stars, while only 28% of 2013 Medicare Advantage plans had at least 4 stars.

 How we can help